top of page

 The Grounds has this wonderfully chaotic magic to it that somehow makes weddings feel both stylish and relaxed at the same time.

-The Grounds is a fantastic venue for couples who want a wedding that feels social, energetic and genuinely fun rather than overly traditional.
-Also, from a celebrant perspective, any venue that smells faintly of coffee and flowers at the same time is already operating at a competitive advantage.
+Also, from a celebrant's perspective, any venue that smells faintly of coffee and flowers at the same time is already operating at a competitive advantage.

 Centennial Park